AncientCrane34/First-Challenge/README.md

 Use HTML and CSS to create a main page for a company's website

 #Actual Behavior
-The page meets expectations, but there is an overuse of <div>s and many unnecessary lines of CSS.
+The page meets expectations, but there is an overuse of divs and many unnecessary lines of CSS.